 Spend the Evening at a Summer Night Market

-Kicking off on Victoria Day weekend and running through September, summer night markets are a Lower Mainland tradition that recreates Asian night markets right here in our backyard.
-One of the Top 10 Things About Summer in Vancouver, the two huge night markets in Richmond have over 300 vendors, tons of food, live entertainment, and attract nightly crowds of thousands.
-It's not technically free--admission is $2--but that's low-cost enough to warrant a spot on this list!
-That said, you will spend money on the food: who can resist hurricane potatoes, sui mai and sno cones?
+Kicking off on Victoria Day weekend and running through September, summer night markets are a Lower Mainland tradition that recreates Asian night markets right in Vancouver.
+One of the top summer events in Vancouver, the two huge night markets in Richmond have over 300 vendors, tons of food, live entertainment, and attract nightly crowds of thousands.
+It's not technically free—admission is $2—but that's low enough to warrant a spot on this list!
+That said, you will spend money on the food.
+Who can resist hurricane potatoes, sui mai and sno cones?

 Hike Lynn Canyon

 From lawn bowling and disc golf to the famous dancing fountains at its peak, Queen Elizabeth Park has lots of free things to do and see, but it's hard to top a trip to its beautiful quarry gardens.
 Queen Elizabeth Park's two quarry gardens are horticultural delights, with pathways, bridges and mini waterfalls set amongst hundreds of plants and flowers.